 Looking at the market now, both supply and demand are beginning to inch up together, but trends are not looking to change, even after the crisis ends.
 Looking at the new supply and demand, real estate and property management have to change some policies and procedures to stay running.

-For many property management clients, a variety of measures were put in place to ensure their safety and health amid the coronavirus pandemic, like social distancing rules and revised renewal policies.
-Regarding disinfecting and social distancing, guidelines were put in place to limit interactions, keep a safe distance, disinfect surfaces, and increase the frequency of how often properties are cleaned.
+For many property management clients, a variety of measures were put in place to ensure their safety and health amid the coronavirus pandemic.
+This includes social distancing rules and revised renewal policies.
+Regarding disinfecting and social distancing, guidelines were put in place.
+This includes limiting interactions, keeping a safe distance, disinfecting surfaces, and increasing the frequency of how often properties are cleaned.
 Overall, 64% of property managers have enacted social distancing measures, 50% are increasing their cleaning regimens, and 58% are disinfecting contact surfaces more often.
 Even some amenities, like the spa, gym, and pools, have even been shut down or limited in properties, due to the risk of causing infections.
 Protocols for these amenities require surfaces to be cleaned for every so often it has been used, specific ventilation to clear the air, and proper signage to ensure safe and healthy use.
 Some properties simply do not have the time or money to manage all this extra work at this time.

 Self-guided tours and virtual tours have become very convenient, especially in the time of social distancing.
-While virtual tours are completely online, using a computer or phone, self-guided tours are completed in person, both unattended by the realtor or leasing agent.
+While virtual tours are completely online, using a computer or phone, self-guided tours are completed in person.
+Both are unattended by the realtor or leasing agent.
 Self-guided tour properties have smart door locks that can be controlled from a device, hence the real estate agent does not need to be at the property with the guests to let them in.
 This leads to the next topic, technology.

 As far as the future of real estate and property management, there is an opportunity for this industry to take this time to restructure and change, per future generations.
 Partnerships, for example, can be a vital strategy to help both businesses innovate and plan for success.
-As well as new technology and processes being used, many will continue being used, even far after the pandemic, as it makes it easier for the professionals and clients in this business.
+As well as new technology and processes being used, many will continue being used, even far after the pandemic.
+Itt makes it easier for the professionals and clients in this business.

-While there is still much uncertainty amidst the pandemic, it is for sure that companies need to understand consumer behavior and be confident in how to communicate with each other and their clients.
-Although it may seem like the 2020 market will never be able to recover, slow steady growth will be sure to come and the Real Estate Brokage and Property Management industry will be a “new normal”, or should we say, a new “new better”.
+While there is still much uncertainty amidst the pandemic, it is for sure that companies need to understand consumer behavior.
+They need to be confident in how to communicate with each other and their clients.
+Although it may seem like the market will never be able to recover, slow steady growth will be sure to come.
+The Real Estate Brokage and Property Management industry will be a “new normal”, or should we say, a new “new better”.